DHTMLX/gantt-docs/data/desktop/custom_skins.md

 <br>
 {{note
-Note that gantt may apply some predefined settings to the calendar based on the applied skin.
+Note that Gantt may apply some predefined settings to the calendar based on the applied skin.
-When you create a new skin by copying an existing one, you may need to apply the corresponding settings to the gantt manually.
+When you create a new skin by copying an existing one, you may need to apply the corresponding settings to the Gantt manually.
 }}

 JS styling settings
 ---------------------

-Note that not all aspects of Gantt styling are controlled from CSS, some parameters are defined from the JavaScript configuration, for example following properties:
+Note that not all aspects of Gantt styling are controlled from CSS, some parameters are defined from the JavaScript configuration, for example the following properties:

 - api/gantt_link_line_width_config.md
 - api/gantt_link_radius_config.md